jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 navigation with Hajji devices.

-Brazen Head: A curiosity, Brazen Heads are small but very clever calculating engines.
+**Brazen Head**: A curiosity, Brazen Heads are small but very clever calculating engines.
 They speak using an intricate series of valves and bellows, and can hold discourse on a variety of topics.
 These Machine Intellects are no more than amusing toys in the eyes of most people, with no more true intelligence than a parrot or an Irishman - but those who listen to the advice of this clacking automata can sometimes learn strange secrets...

-Clockwork Hand: Hook hands and peg-legs are a thing of the past!
+**Clockwork Hand**: Hook hands and peg-legs are a thing of the past!
 While no artificer has managed to create a living automaton, they can make replacement limbs and even clockwork hands that function almost as well as the real thing, so long as they are wound regularly.

-Pirates and Dragons: The jungles of South America held a terrible secret - the true rulers of the Aztec empire were the dragons.
+**Pirates and Dragons**: The jungles of South America held a terrible secret - the true rulers of the Aztec empire were the dragons.
 These terrible lizards squatted atop stepped pyramids and demanded gold and bloody sacrifices from their followers.
 Cortez and his conquistadors turned dragon-slayer and, after many decades of war, the Dragon Empire was toppled and all the great